-WOLF emphasises nature as teacher, and offers skills development, ecological knowledge, and awareness practices that inspire and empower students to continue their learning adventure well beyond the program and into the landscape of their lives.
+WOLF emphasises nature as teacher, and offers skills development, ecological knowledge, land stewardship principles, and awareness practices that inspire and empower students to continue their learning adventure well beyond the program and into the landscape of their lives.

 “Time in nature is not leisure time; it's an essential investment in our children's health.” ― Richard Louv